doolin/logical-replication-demo/readme.md

 Check the subscription on the publisher with `select * from pg_stat_replication;`

+## How to operate

+1. open 3 iterms pointed to this directory.
+1. ensure the relevant container is stopped `docker stop posttag`
+1. run `./cleanup.sh`
+1. run `start.sh`
+1. run `docker logs -f posttag` in one of the terminals
+1. run `replication.sh`
+1. log into the container database `psql -U postgres -p 5433 -h localhost`

 ## Preparing the Docker system

 Skip this section if you're good with Docker and know how to use containers effectively on localhost.
 What we're going to do is a complete cleanup of the local Docker system to make it easier to build and debug the logical replication example.